Office of Research and Sponsored Programs

 Continue conducting all research and creative activities as normal unless directed by official agency communication.
 If there is a change to an award, ORSP will receive notice from the sponsor and will contact those involved at that time.
 It is recommended that faculty and staff document any effects that these changes may have on their work.
 We understand that this order may cause interruptions and challenges; please report any challenges to research2@mtsu.edu.

-• On February 26, the following executive order was posted: Implementing the President’s “Department of Government Efficiency” Cost Efficiency Initiative – The White House
+• Wednesday, February 26 – The following executive order was posted: Implementing the President’s “Department of Government Efficiency” Cost Efficiency Initiative – The White House

-• On February 20th, the Court entered a temporary restraining order (TRO) in the case of Washington v.
+• Thursday, February 20th – The Court entered a temporary restraining order (TRO) in the case of Washington v.
 Trump.
 (Notice of court order)

-• On February 10th, a motion for the enforcement of the temporary restraining order (TRO) was filed.
+• Monday, February 10thA motion for the enforcement of the temporary restraining order (TRO) was filed.

-• On January 31st, a temporary restraining order (TRO) was filed directing Federal grant-making agencies to “…not pause, freeze, impede, block, cancel, or terminate… awards and obligations to provide federal financial assistance to the States, and… not impede the States’ access to such awards and obligations, except on the basis of the applicable authorizing statutes, regulations, and terms.”
+• Friday, January 31st – A temporary restraining order (TRO) was filed directing Federal grant-making agencies to “…not pause, freeze, impede, block, cancel, or terminate… awards and obligations to provide federal financial assistance to the States, and… not impede the States’ access to such awards and obligations, except on the basis of the applicable authorizing statutes, regulations, and terms.”

-• On Tuesday, January 28th, a federal judge blocked the order from taking effect until Monday, February 3rd. (federal judge justification for stay order)
+• Tuesday, January 28th – A federal judge blocked the order from taking effect until Monday, February 3rd.
+(Federal judge justification for stay order)

 • The Office of Management and Budget (OMB) has issued guidance requesting agencies to temporarily pause, where permitted by law, any grant, loan, or federal financial assistance programs implicated by the executive orders.